 There are three popular items we want to draw your attention to:

 - Textiles/Clothing: This is one has been tough.
 We humans create a lot of textile waste and the organizations that handle it can get overwhelmed (including us).
 We also were going through a fair share of plastic garbage bags to deliver them to Chicago Textile Recycling.
 For now, we’re limiting our focus to denim clothing and the denim lining that comes in food boxes, which will be sent to Zappos for Good/Cotton’s Blue Jeans Go Green™ program.
-CTR has a drop-off bin in Lakeview, at Howard Brown Health at 3245 N. Halsted.
+(Update, August 2023: The CTR bin in Lakeview, at Howard Brown Health at 3245 N. Halsted has been removed.)

 - Electronics: We will continue taking personal technology, things like cell phones, iPads and laptops.
 We are working on finding partners for other materials, but in the meantime please check out the city’s Household Chemical & Computer Recycling facility, Best Buy and Staples.